Flavian1998/Humidity-Sensor-HH10D-VHDL-Implementation-via-Quartus-and-MicroSim/Documentation/TUTO.md

 - sens = 600

 All these variables are used to calculate the humidity rate (RH%) we search.
-We can see their implementation in the "compt.vhd" block.

-After all these settings, we have to simulate the true behaviour of the all the installation.
-First, we have to join all the Inputs/Outputs of the system like the picture just below.

 ![image](https://user-images.githubusercontent.com/82948794/121970491-f11d5b00-cd76-11eb-87ff-1a47bd5ff636.png)